 If you don’t have much time on your hands but still want to immerse yourself in Mother Nature, then check out the Kranji Marshes.
 This area is home to 170 species of birds, 54 species of butterflies, and 33 species of dragonflies.
 Stay on the trails and boardwalks, and look out for the Raptor tower to get a panoramic view of the entire area.

 History buffs (or those who aren’t scared of cemeteries) should visit the Memorial Park.
 It’s sort of serene observing the 4,000 white gravestones neatly arranged along the hillside.

 Also in the area is a memorial stone designed by Sir Edwin Luytens, and a huge Singapore Memorial bearing the names of 25,000 soldiers who lost their lives in wars.
 You can find the tombs of the first two Presidents of Singapore here as well.

 Before you make your way back to civilisation, how about satisfying your inner Need for Speed?
 Nearby Kranji MRT and next to the Singapore Turf Club is the KF1 Karting Circuit.

-With 30 km/h carts for beginners going at S$35 for peak hours S$28 for non-peak hours, you can race to your heart’s content around a track designed by Hermann Tilke, an F1 track designer.
+With 30 km/h carts for beginners going at $35 for peak hours and $28 for non-peak hours, you can race to your heart’s content around a track designed by Hermann Tilke, an F1 track designer.

 Take note that there’s a queue system in place between the different kart types so that everyone gets a chance to race.